 Investing in rental property can be an incredible way to build wealth.
-You buy the property, get it into good condition, and then your renters will pay down your mortgage over the years.
-You build real estate equity, and rental income to cover all of your costs using other people’s money.
+You buy a rental property, get it into good condition, and then your renters will pay down your mortgage over the years.
+You build real estate equity, and rental income to cover all of your costs using other people’s own money.

-It takes a sizable investment up front, but once the work is done, you’ve got an asset that can create cash flow for you.
+It takes a sizable upfront investment, but once the work is done, you’ve got a real estate asset that can create cash flow for you.

-Becoming a landlord is not a totally passive venture, but it can be a great way to build wealth and create additional income streams, you can even start by renting a spare room.
+Becoming a property manager is not a totally passive venture, but managing properties can be a great way to build wealth and create additional income streams, you can even start by renting a spare room.

-Check out the Bigger Pockets podcast to hear hundreds of stories on how everyday people like you are growing their net worth through real estate or even renting a spare bedroom.
+Check out the Bigger Pockets podcast to hear hundreds of stories on how everyday people like you are growing their net income through real estate or even renting a spare bedroom.

 5. Invest in other businesses

-For most of us early in our career, investing in businesses is out of reach for us.
-Someday though you night have the funds and connections to be an angel investor in startups and local businesses!
+Not everyone can invest in businesses or real estate early in their career.
+Someday though you might have the investment funds and connections to be an angel investor in startups and local businesses!

 This can be a way to invest and get returns way higher than the stock market average.